Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 The Warriors unique ability is called Adrenaline, as the Warrior attacks they gain adrenaline which can be used to activate a burst attack.
 Each weapon has its own burst attack.

  - Berserker

+   Berserker is the first Elite-Specialization of the Warrior.
+He gains the ability to wield a torch.
+The class is designed to be a damager dealer.

  - Spellbreaker

+   Spellbreaker is the second Elite-Specialization, being available with Path of Fire.
+It is designed to be heavily PvP oriented and works about removing boons from your enemy.

 ## 4.4 (Professions) Adventurers